Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

 If neither the corresponding CFTAPPL command nor the default command can be found, the transfer is refused.

-For more details, refer to Pre- Transfer Controls and the Requester/Sender and Server/Sender examples in the previous topic.
+For more details, refer to Pre-Transfer Controls and the Requester/Sender and Server/Sender examples in the previous topic.